wp-plugins/navegg/readme.txt

 = 2.1 =
 * bug fix language English

+= 2.2 =
+* bug fix javascript on link to create new account

 == Upgrade Notice ==
 = 1.0 =
 * This version automatically inserts Navegg's tag on every page of your website.